dave1010/hubcap/README.md

 As the code is so simple, it serves as a quick intro to how autonomous agents work and how to interact with LLMs.

+Check out my article **[Amazingly Alarming Autonomous AI Agents ](https://medium.com/@dave1010/amazingly-alarming-autonomous-ai-agents-62f8a785e4d8)** for an intro to AI agents and details about how Hubcap works.

 ## Installation

     pip install llm